Nenotriple/img-txt_viewer/README.md

   - Fixed:
+    - Fixed issue where Autocomplete was broken from the executable version.
     - Fixed an issue where initially loading a directory could result in the first text file displayed being erased. [ae56143](https://github.com/Nenotriple/img-txt_viewer/commit/ae561433a8a98fbcbbb3c1a1a6a35c05b412d9cc)